tarantool/doc/sphinx/book/configuration/cfg_basic.rst

     for example |br|
     :codenormal:`box.cfg{work_dir='/home/user/A',wal_dir='B',snap_dir='C'}` |br|
-    will put xlog files in /home/user/A/B, snapshot files in /home/user/A/C, and all other files or sub-directories in /home/user/A.
+    will put xlog files in /home/user/A/B, snapshot files in /home/user/A/C, and all other files or subdirectories in /home/user/A.

     Type: string |br|
     Default: null |br|